 If you're using a Mac or Linux machine, then the path will look slightly different:

 my_file = open("/home/martin/myfolder/myfile.txt")

-We’ve taken a whole section to introduce the various ways of reading and writing to files, because it’s such an important part of building programs that are useful in biology.
-We’ve seen how working with file contents is always a two-step process – we must open a file before reading or writing – and looked at several common pitfalls.
-We’ll return to the theme of file manipulation in later chapters where we’ll address some of the shortcomings of the techniques we learned in this chapter:
+We've taken a whole chapter to introduce the various ways of reading and writing to files, because it's such an important part of building programs that are useful in real life.
+We've seen how working with file contents is always a two step process – we must open a file before reading or writing – and looked at several common pitfalls.

 Splitting genomic DNA

-Look in the chapter_3 folder for a file called genomic_dna.txt – it contains the same piece of genomic DNA that we were using in the final exercise from the previous section.
+Look at the file called genomic_dna.txt – it contains the same piece of genomic DNA that we were using in the final exercise from the previous page.
 Write a program that will split the genomic DNA into coding and non-coding parts, and write these sequences to two separate files.